 The business structure you pick affects how you pay your taxes.
 There are several of these to choose from.

-Like the name suggests, a sole proprietorship is a business owned by one person.
-These small businesses are quite often self-employed people.
 Here’s a list of some of the tax forms you’d need to fill out.
 If you fit into this category, you’ll need to drill down a little further.
 That means deciding whether you’re an independent contractor or in business by yourself.
 Here’s some more information that can help.

 A Limited Liability Company (LLC)